elysia090/Lab/docs/StoryD.md

 	•	React 18.x
 	•	Vite 5.x
 	•	CodeMirror 6.x
 20.2.2 The UI build MUST be fully self-contained:
 	•	MUST NOT require external CDNs, external fonts, or remote scripts/styles.
 	•	MUST NOT require service workers for correctness (MAY use them if fully offline and deterministic).
 20.2.3 The binary MUST embed the exact UI build output bytes and serve them verbatim.
 20.2.4 The server MUST serve the UI at path prefix /ui/ and MUST redirect / to /ui/ (HTTP 302) or serve the UI directly at /.
-20.2.5 The server MUST set Content-Type correctly for .html, .js, .css, .json, .svg, .png, .woff2 (if used).
+20.2.5 The server MUST set Content-Type correctly for: .html, .js, .css, .json, .svg, .png, .woff2 (if used).
 20.2.6 The UI MUST be compatible with Chromium-based browsers and Firefox current stable at release time.

 20.3 UI asset layout (normative)